CraigKelly/twivility/README.md

 To save dependencies: `godep save` and then commit to repo

-We provide four helpful scripts:
+We provide helpful scripts in the scripts directory:

-* `./test` - properly runs `godep go test` and includes the CL parameters we want.
+* `test` - properly runs `godep go test` and includes the CL parameters we want.
 Accepts parameters to pass to `godep go test` (they do *not* override the default parameters)
-* `./cover` - uses `./test` to get source code coverage and then display the HTML report.
+* `cover` - uses `test` to get source code coverage and then display the HTML report.
 Notice that we use the build tag "test" to exclude main.go from unit tests *and* from coverage.
-* `./build` - build twivility.
+* `build` - build twivility.
 We include the build date/time for display on startup.
 Note that we do *not* do `go install`
-* `./run` - Run the binary built by `./build`, but first source the file `./authed` which you must create (see below)
+* `run` - Run the binary built by `build`, but first source the file `authed` which you must create (see below)
+* `update` - Parse Godeps.json and then update them.
+Requires Python3

-## ./authed
+## authed

-You will need to create the `./authed` script yourself.
+You will need to create the `authed` script yourself.
 A starter script looks like this:

 ````bash